 During the episode about Jessica Lovejoy, Bart realized she's even more mischievous than he is, after he witnessed her steal the money out of the church collection plate.
 After he refused to go along with it, she leaves right when the members of the church noticed Bart with the empty collection plate.
 If not for Lisa's determination to defend her brother, Bart would have been run out of Springfield.

 During a Treehouse of Horror, there was a story where Lisa helped a dolphin to escape back to sea.
 Said dolphin eventually lead other dolphins in taking the surface away from mankind.
 (They claim they used to live at the surface before being ran out of it by humans) Also, when Lisa noticed a dolphin with a nose stuck at a can ring, she helped it and it bit her hand hard.
-Lisa almost snaps and curses at the little bastard before Homer sucker punches it.
+Lisa almost snaps and curses at him before Homer sucker punches it.

 Dib from Invader Zim suffers this constantly.
 Perhaps most obvious in "Room With a Moose," where the kids mock, wedgy and ostracize him as he tries to warn them about Zim, and then has to use their cruel treatment of him to save their lives.
 He even considered dooming them despite knowing he'd doom himself as well.